Habib Public School: History

 Habib Public School’s humble beginnings were in just 4 blocks of buildings: Ahmed House, Ghulam Ali House, Dawood House, and Sharif House.
-These were run by the school’s first administrator, the late Mr. Yousuf Qasim, who overlooked admissions, staff appointments, and construction work as the school steadily expanded and grew.
+These were run by the school’s first administrator, the late Mr. Yousuf Qasim, who oversaw admissions, staff appointments, and construction work as the school steadily expanded and grew.

 In the school’s early years, there was a real emphasis on developing Habib Public School’s academic credentials as well as its sports facilities.
 HPS’s pioneering staff members have always believed that academic achievement and physical education were closely linked together.
 Values like teamwork, resilience, patience, and respect were instilled into children’s psyche on the playing field and would contribute to developing them into excellent citizens of tomorrow.

 In 4 short years, HPS grew into one of the most high-profile academic institutions of Karachi.
 Soon, the city’s elite were flocking to HPS for their children’s educational needs.

 Habib Public School started out with just 3 admissions on its first day in 1959, but in a single year the school was filled to capacity with students, despite the marshy and somewhat isolated geography of the area.
 There were no easily accessible public transport facilities in the region at the time, and many children had to walk from as far as Saddar or Cantt Station to get to school.

 There was a surge in land reclamation projects to expand the school and its facilities.
-In these 15 years, HPS developed a second hockey field, a swimming pool, an auditorium, high quality physics and chemistry labs, and expanded the number of classrooms available to students.
+Over these 15 years, HPS developed a second hockey field, a swimming pool, an auditorium, high quality physics and chemistry labs, and expanded the number of classrooms available to students.

-In 1980, HPS introduced the Cambridge qualification system to ensure its students had the best education possible available to them.
+In 1979, HPS introduced the Cambridge qualification system to ensure its students had the best possible education available to them.

 The founding ethos of quality education for all has remained at the heart of the school throughout its growth.
 Our student population has continued to be reflective of the diversity in our wider society.
-The school has strived to create a level playing field for all its students, regardless of backgrounds, to ensure endless possibilities for each one.
+The school has strived to create a level playing field for all its students, regardless of background, to ensure endless possibilities for each one.